This page provides information on the New V-Ray Frame Buffer and its features.

 Layer Compositing for anything from a simple Back to Beauty workflow or advanced compositing;

-LightMix adjustment of the scene lighting after rendering the image;
+LightMix adjustment of the project lighting after rendering the image;

 - Render management: